 {81}

-Considerations On The Character Of The Religious Movement Of The Day

-*And On The Truths By Which The Holy Ghost Acts For The Good Of The Church*|
+CONSIDERATIONS ON THE CHARACTER OF THE RELIGIOUS MOVEMENT OF THE DAY AND ON THE TRUTHS BY WHICH THE HOLY GHOST ACTS FOR THE GOOD OF THE CHURCH¦

-That there is a universal movement on the subject of the position of the Church of God&#8212;a movement which breaks many bonds, and upsets many notions&#8212;is a plain fact.
+That there is a universal movement on the subject of the position of the Church of God -- a movement which breaks many bonds, and upsets many notions is a plain fact.
 The world itself is occupied with it.
 The ties which unite to the State the bodies commonly called *churches* are waxing old with the forms of society whence they originated.
 The ivy falls with the crumbling edifice.

 In all this the Christian is called to separate the good from the evil.
-All these movements are connected with the innovations which have taken place in the old social state of Europe&#8212; with the revolutions, which have destroyed respect (or rather, which manifest the destruction of respect) for the traditions of their forefathers&#8212;respect which sustained at once the social state and the religion of the country.
+All these movements are connected with the innovations which have taken place in the old social state of Europe -- with the revolutions, which have destroyed respect (or rather, which manifest the destruction of respect) for the traditions of their forefathers -- respect which sustained at once the social state and the religion of the country.
 Although formerly some objections were raised against such and such details, men felt, nevertheless, that the country and church of their ancestors were at stake.
 The fact that a thing is ancient no longer suffices to insure respect for it.

 The Scotch movement had this character no less than the others, though in a less evident manner.
-It shared the softened character of the social revolution in Great Britain; but it was not the less a popular movement counter to aristocratic influence.|
+It shared the softened character of the social revolution in Great Britain; but it was not the less a popular movement counter to aristocratic influence.¦

 The other free churches have evidently originated in the political troubles of the countries to which they belong.